- See Advanced Audio Coding.

 The CMIS interface is designed to be layered on top of existing Content Management systems and their existing programmatic interfaces.
 It is not intended to prescribe how specific features should be implemented within those CM systems, not to exhaustively expose all of the CM system's capabilities through the CMIS interfaces.
 Rather, it is intended to define a generic/universal set of capabilities provided by a CM system and a set of services for working with those capabilities.

-Alfresco Content Services fully implements both the CMIS 1.0 and 1.1 standards to allow your application to manage content and metadata in a repository or in Alfresco Content Services in the Cloud.
+Alfresco Content Services fully implements both the CMIS 1.0 and 1.1 standards to allow your application to manage content and metadata in a repository.

 - content model